Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

 The received signal \( z \) is then decoded by the channel decoder \( d_\omega \) to obtain \( \hat{s} = d_\omega(z) \), which is further mapped back to the semantic space via the decoder \( g_\phi \) to reconstruct the original input as \( \hat{x} = g_\phi(\hat{s}) \).

 To formally model uncertainties in both the semantic input and channel transmission process, we define two separate \emph{Wasserstein ambiguity sets}.
 The first set, \( \mathcal{B}_p(\widehat{P}_n, \rho) \), captures potential semantic-level distributional shifts around the empirical distribution \( \widehat{P}_n \) within radius \( \rho \).
 The second set, \( \mathcal{B}_p(\widehat{Z}_n, \mu) \), accounts for uncertainties in the distribution of received channel signals \( z \), centered around the nominal distribution \( \widehat{Z}_n \) induced by the channel model under \( Q_0 \) and noise \( w \), with radius \( \mu \).
 These sets enable a principled treatment of distributional robustness at both semantic and physical layers of the communication system.
+Based on this setup, the overall objectives for the bi-level problem are: